MITRE ATT&CK T1547 Boot or Logon Autostart Execution

 Furthermore, the PipeMon malware, attributed to the Winnti hacking group, has demonstrated the use of this technique for achieving persistence [15].
 The malware deploys a malicious DLL loader into the directory where print processors are stored and subsequently registers it as an alternative print processor by modifying registry values.

-To be more specific, the malware alters entries like "PrintFilterPipelineSvc" and "lltdsvc1" to point to its malicious DLLs, such as "DEment.dll" and "EntAppsvc.dll".
+To be more specific, the malware alters entries like "PrintFilterPipelineSvc" and "lltdsvc1" to point to its malicious DLLs, such as "DEment.dll" and "EntAppsvc.dll."

 HKLM\SYSTEM\ControlSet001\Control\Print\Environments\Windows x64\Print Processors\PrintFiiterPipelineSvc\Driver = "DEment.dll" |